CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< img src = "/images/cumulus-linux/bgp-route-reflectors-example.png" >}}

-To configure the BGP node as a route reflector, set the `route-reflector-client` option.
-The following example sets spine01 shown in the illustration above to be a route reflector for leaf01:
+To configure the BGP node as a route reflector for a BGP peer, set the neighbor `route-reflector-client` option.
+The following example sets spine01 shown in the illustration above to be a route reflector for leaf01 (on swp1), which is a route reflector client.
+No configuration is required on the client.

 {{< tabs "344 ">}}
 {{< tab "NCLU Commands ">}}

 ```
-cumulus@spine01:~$ net add bgp neighbor swp51 route-reflector-client
+cumulus@spine01:~$ net add bgp neighbor swp1 route-reflector-client
 cumulus@spine01:~$ net pending
 cumulus@spine01:~$ net commit
 ```